Coffeyville Army Air Field: Assigned units

-The first large number of base support personnel, about 600 men, came to the field by train, arriving on September 18 Coming for the most part from Enid Army Airfield, Oklaholma.
+The first large number of base support personnel, about 600 men, came to the field by train, arriving on 18 September Coming for the most part from Enid Army Airfield, Oklahoma.
 The bulk of the original military personnel arrived at Coffeyville during October and November 1942.
 They included troops of the 366th Base Headquarters and Air Base Squadron, the 317th Army Air Forces Band, and the 820th, 821st, 822d, and 823d School Squadrons.
 From a total of 63 officers and 190 enlisted men on 1 October 1942 the permanent party strength increased to 283 officers and 2,369 enlisted men by 1 February 1943.

 Basic Flying School

 The mission originally assigned to Coffeyville was the basic, or second-stage, training of aviation cadets.
 Hence the designation, Army Air Forces Basic Flying School, when it was activated on 17 June 1942.

 As of 1 January 1943 it was re-designated the Coffeyville Army Air Field, although the mission was unchanged.
 From 6 August 1943 until 31 May 1944 the flying training unit at the field was known as Army Air Forces Pilot School (Basic).
 The training of cadets at Coffeyville actually began on 14 November 1942 with Class 43-C with 137 members from primary flying schools at Hatbox Field, Muskogee, Oklahoma.
 116 graduated at the end of the course on 13 January 1943.
 Meanwhile, the second class, 43-D, with 156 cadets had begun training in December 1942.
 It completed the course, with 129 individuals graduating on 15 February 1943.